 We utilized the local talent in making property improvements and made several “friends”.
 During this 10 year idyl it became common knowledge that I had been a peace officer in my prior life.
 This was necessary in order to explain our not being involved in the widespread marijuana cultivation in the area.
 This was no problem with any of the local people (with one exception who incidentally is not an indian) as we believe in minding our own business even in an area of intensive clandestine farming.

-Due to the “one exception” mentioned above being the part owner of the adjacent parcel of land and using areas of our property as both a rubbish dump and a pot garden I had to regularly patrol the boundary line.
+Due to the “one exception” mentioned above being the part owner of the adjacent parcel of land and using areas of our property as both a rubbish dump and a pot garden I had to regularly patrol the property line.
 In July of 2002 while on such a patrol I was hailed by him and ordered to leave the area.
 Being on my own property, I refused and he began shooting in my direction.
 I was at the time not armed and notified the local “law enforcement” agency.
 A “deputy” reluctantly responded after several hours and took notes for a “report”.
 The deputy also “counseled” the shooter (who is by the way an ex felon and admitted shooting at me) and declined to pursue prosecution.

 Subsequent to that incident the situation deteriorated steadily to the point where the one mile water line on which we depended for hydroelectric power and irrigation was severed regularly.
 Also trash and anonymous notes were regularly dumped on the private roadway near our home as well as several hundred shots being fired in our direction.
 These incidents were reported to law enforcement to no avail.
 We were also threatened with bodily harm by members of our neighbor’s family.
 Even with a restraining order in force the local “law” was absolutely useless.
 Some of our local “friends” ceased to visit us as they were intimidated by our neighbor and his criminal gang consisting of his 3 late teen early twenty aged sons and their criminal associates.
 These would often get high on “speed” and attempt to run us off our road driving their old junk cars.
 In May of 2004 we had had enough and placed the ranch up for sale resolving to relocate to Georgia in order to be near family.